Deputies arrest second suspect in Capitol One armed robbery

 B.J.
-McElveen, 21, forced his way into the bank branch — along with 20-year-old Baylen Trim, his alleged accomplice — as two female employees headed inside before the bank opened for the morning, according to an arrest warrant for McElveen.
+McElveen, 21, allegedly forced his way into the bank branch — along with 20-year-old Baylen Trim, his alleged accomplice — as two female employees headed inside before the bank opened for the morning, according to a arrest warrant for McElveen.

 The pair ordered the women to open the bank's vault and stuffed wads of cash into a camouflage backpack and a trash bag before running off toward the Sherwood Commons and South Park areas, the warrant says.